Beginner's Guide to Google Analytics 4 User Permissions

 Now, you’ll see the 2 levels of access (Account and Property).

-First, Click the access management option at the level where you want to provide access (we’re using Property in this example).
+First, click the access management option at the level where you want to provide access (I’m using Property in this example).

 Then, you’ll see the list of your current users with a brief summary of the permissions allowed to them.